 14 Top-Rated Tourist Attractions in the Sea of Galilee Region

-Forever entwined with the story of Jesus Christ, who carried out much of his ministry work in the area, the Sea of Galilee region is a beautiful place full of ancient archaeological remnants and drop-dead gorgeous scenery.
-For Christians, of course, the main highlights are the collection of churches around Tabgha, built over the sites where Jesus carried out his miracles, but for other visitors, the placid lakeside scenery, hot pools, and hiking options in the surrounding hills provide enough of a reason to visit.
+Forever entwined with the story of Jesus Christ, who carried out much of his ministry work in the area, the Sea of Galilee region is a beautiful place full of things to do and sightseeing opportunities, from ancient archaeological remnants to drop-dead gorgeous scenery.
+For Christians, of course, the main tourist attractions are the collection of churches around Tabgha, built over the sites where Jesus carried out his miracles, but for other visitors, the placid lakeside scenery, hot pools, and hiking options in the surrounding hills provide enough reasons to visit.

 3 Bet Yerah

-The archaeological site of Bet Yarah ('house of the moon', also known as Khirbet Kerak) is not mentioned in either Biblical or Egyptian records, but excavations here have uncovered evidence of a settlement dating from the Bronze Age right through to the period of Arab rule.
-There are well-preserved remains of fourth- and fifth-century AD baths, and also the remains of a Roman fort from the third century AD.
+The archaeological site of Bet Yerah ("house of the moon," also known as Khirbet Kerak) is not mentioned in either Biblical or Egyptian records, but excavations here have uncovered evidence of a settlement dating from the Bronze Age right through to the period of Arab rule.
+Well-preserved remains of fourth- and fifth-century AD baths are here as well as the remains of a Roman fort from the third century AD.
 There is also a fifth-century three-aisled synagogue and a Byzantine church.

-Location: 10 km south of Hammat hot springs
+Location: 10 kilometers south of Hamat hot springs

 4 Arbel National Park